-Eventually, I gave up and focussed on pursuing a career in web design and development (a career I was much more passionate about), and started getting out and meeting people at various unrelated social events.
+Eventually, I gave up and focused on pursuing a career in web design and development (a career I was much more passionate about), and started getting out and meeting people at various unrelated social events.
 Within weeks, I had job offers coming in from my loose-knit network of new acquaintances.
-It wasn’t rocket science: People prefer to hire people they already know and like—not the faceless, personality-less individuals clogging their inbox with links.
+It wasn’t rocket science: People prefer to hire people they already know and like — not the faceless, personality-less individuals clogging their inbox with links.

 Some places to start meeting people:

 Tip: Don’t be the typical “business networker.”
 Don’t bounce from person to person shaking hands, fake-smiling, repeating first names every sentence, and handing out business cards.
 Be legitimate.
 Make real connections.
 People aren’t oblivious to hucksters.

 The other side of the networking coin — word of mouth — comes from building a client base, having lots of contacts, and building a personal brand for yourself (with your blog, portfolio, and templates you've built).

 Remember: This takes time.
 But if you do great work, treat your clients with respect, keep in touch with past clients, and follow the rest of the advice in this article, you'll be fine.

 With networking and word of mouth, you can easily attract more work than you can sustain — without ever actually working for it.
 When this happens, you can increase your rates.
 Ka-ching.